capablemonkey/ros-beeper/README.md

 # beeper

-Listens for velocity commands and publishes to sound_play topic to play beeping sounds to indicate motion.
+Listens for velocity commands and plays beeping sounds to indicate motion.
+Has a configurable interval, so that a sound is played no more often than every x seconds.

-Rate limits.

 TODO: generalize to any other topic
 TODO: allow a random sound to be played from a set of sounds